Mon 9 Mar

 Saul who I don’t know, that ambles up to meet us, two hours late.

-He glances, briefly, at Kate.
+he shrugs He glances, briefly, at Kate.

 Saul wears gold and big square glasses.
 On the drive through Brooklyn